vault27/Foundation/crypto.md

 - The public key is hashed and encoded into a Bitcoin address (like starting with 1, 3, or bc1)
 - This is what you share with others to receive Bitcoin
 - Your private key never leaves your wallet unless you export it
-- A blockchain is a distributed ledger (a type of database) where data is grouped into blocks, and each block is linked (chained) to the previous one using cryptographic hashes.
+- A blockchain is a distributed ledger (a type of database) where data is grouped into blocks, and each block is linked (chained) to the previous one using cryptographic hashes
 - Once data is recorded in a block and added to the chain, it’s very hard to change.
 To modify one block, you’d need to change all subsequent blocks, which requires enormous computational power
 - Blocks are not encrypted in most blockchains like Bitcoin or Ethereum
 - Blockchain is a type of database, but with some very unique characteristics